peterchinman/personal-website/public/assets/articles/random-word-generator.md

 The first task was to find a dictionary.

-You can download Wiktionary, but it’s huge, and I'd read that it’s difficult to work with.
-My research instead lead me to [Wordset](https://github.com/wordset/wordset-dictionary) which is an open source dictionary built on top of [WordNet](https://wordnet.princeton.edu/), an interesting project from Princeton that’s sort of like a super-powered thesaurus.
+You can download Wiktionary, but it's huge, and I'd read that it's difficult to work with.
+My research instead lead me to [Wordset](https://github.com/wordset/wordset-dictionary) which is an open source dictionary built on top of [WordNet](https://wordnet.princeton.edu/), an interesting project from Princeton that's sort of like a super-powered thesaurus.
 Wordset as a project is defunct, but it's available for download, it's open source, and it's arranged as a easy-to-process JSON.
 It's also fairly large with ~177,000 entries.[^1]

-Once I’d settled on the dictionary, I converted it from a JSON to a SQLite database.
+Once I'd settled on the dictionary, I converted it from a JSON to a SQLite database.
 Which was much more involved than that sentence suggests, because, at the time, the only programming language I knew was C++ and so I had to learn:
 - How to read JSON with C++.
 Answer: the lovely [nlohmann/json](https://github.com/nlohmann/json) library
 - How to use SQLite with C++.
-I’d done some simple querying with SQLite when I did Harvard's CS50 course online, which, I did not realize at the time, had abstracted away all of complications of actually interacting with SQLite directly.
+I'd done some simple querying with SQLite when I did Harvard's CS50 course online, which, I did not realize at the time, had abstracted away all of complications of actually interacting with SQLite directly.

  I got it all working, and then my computer chewed for a couple hours, constructing a SQLite database from the JSON file.
 I tested it with a few queries, and it seemed to be working.